skyeredwood/evently/README.md

+> [!WARNING]
+> This code is really old, and really bad.
+It worked well at the time but is now over a year out of date.

 # Evently
 A Mineclub-style admin event system I created for a Minecraft server I used to work at called NebulaMC.
 Now disused, so I've open-sourced it lest anyone wants to use it.